-- r\$27 Rules S28 and S29 apply to you where you are acting in your capacity as a BSB authorised body. - r\$28 You may only supply legal services if you are appointed or instructed by the court or instructed: - .1 by a professional client (who may be an employee of the client); - .2 by a licensed access client, in which case you must comply with the licensed access rules; or - .3 by or on behalf of any other client, provided that: - .a at least one manager or employee is either authorised to conduct litigation or is entitled to undertake public access work; and - .b you have notified the Bar Standards Board that you are willing to accept instructions from lay
+- rS27 Rules rS28 and rS29 apply to you where you are acting in your capacity as a BSB authorised body. - rS28 You may only supply legal services if you are appointed or instructed by the court or instructed: - .1 by a professional client (who may be an employee of the client); - .2 by a licensed access client, in which case you must comply with the licensed access rules; or - .3 by or on behalf of any other client, provided that: - .a at least one manager or employee is suitably qualified and experienced to undertake public access work; and - .b you have notified the Bar Standards Board that you are willing to accept instructions from lay clients.